Saurabhrkp/M-Bais/lib/README.md

 Configure Strategy

 - The local authentication strategy authenticates users using a email and password.
 The strategy requires a verify callback, which accepts these credentials and calls done providing a user.
+Now also checks if email is verified or not.

 ```js
 new LocalStrategy({ usernameField: 'email' }, (email, password, done) => {